Your Complete Guide to Caribbean Travel Requirements and Entry Rules

 You must complete the digital e-Ticket before flying, immigration no longer accepts handwritten forms.

-Antigua & Barbuda Entry Rules
+Antigua and Barbuda Entry Rules

 • Visa-free for US, UK, EU, Canada (up to 180 days)